-The Boggs-Scroggins Student Services Center houses the Office of Business Services, the Offices of Enrollment Management, the Office of Financial Aid, the Office of Instruction, the President's Office, Human Resources, Advising Office, Institutional Effectiveness Office, Recruitment, Counseling, and the Office of Computer & Information Technology Services.
+The Boggs-Scroggins Student Services Center houses the Office of Business Services, the Offices of Enrollment Management (Admissions, Financial Aid, and Recruiting), the Office of Instruction, the Office of Effectiveness & Enrollment, Human Resources, Advising Office, Planning and Assessment Office, and the Office of Computer & Information Technology Services.
 Harmon Boggs, a former Dean of Instruction, and Miss Nannie P. Scroggins, a former business manager, are honored with the naming of this building.

-The Johnny Russell Building, named in honor of John "Johnny" Bright Russell, a Moorhead native who became a songwriter and performer, is home to Mississippi Delta Community College's Law Enforcement Training Academy.
-Located on the eastern perimeter of the Moorhead campus, the facility includes both a range house and firing range.
-The range house offers 4,000 square feet of classroom and office space.
-The Law Enforcement Training Academy is a Class I State Accredited Academy by the Mississippi Board on Law Enforcement Officers' Standards and Training to offer all levels of training to law enforcement personnel throughout the State of Mississippi.
+The Johnny Russell Building, named in honor of John "Johnny" Bright Russell, a Moorhead native who became a songwriter and performer, is the range house for the Mississippi Delta Community College Law Enforcement Training Academy.
+Located on the eastern perimeter of the Moorhead campus, the building offers 4,000 square feet of classroom and office space.

 The J. T. Hall Coliseum, named in honor of former president Dr. James Terry Hall, was completed in 1976 and renovated in 2010.
-The coliseum is a multi-purpose facility which can seat approximately
+The coliseum is a multi-purpose facility which can seat approximately 1,000.

-1,000.
 Home of the Trojans and Lady Trojans basketball teams, the coliseum also houses the office of the Athletic Director and offices for coaches.
 The Sports Hall of Fame Room is located in the J. T. Hall Coliseum and provides meeting space for activities held in the coliseum, as well as displays for the MDCC Sports Hall of Fame inductees.
 The Helen Allen Dance Studio is located in the J. T. Hall Coliseum and provides practice and performance space for the Delta Dancers.
 Helen Allen was a former Board of Trustees member from Sunflower County.